malsearchs/Static-Reverse-Engineering-SRE/README.md

      _TIP:  if the binary file's name as 'malware.exe', recommended rename it as 'malware_exe' to create meaningful output directory and file names._

+**Advantages:**
+- The complete command-line tool with text files as output. <First of this kind I guess!>
+- The outcome text files makes useful in further analyze the results and/or create a detailed report and to write custom Yara rules.
+Also these dump very handy during Dynamic Analysis of this sample.
+- It is a command line tool, which makes it easy to use and automate, also can be customized further for more specialized research.

+**Limitations:**
+-  Its all command-line based and no GUI treats!
+-  Supports only EXE, DLL file formates (as of now)
+-  It may not be a perfect tool, and it might skip some stuff.

+Overall, its a valuable tool for performing static reverse engineering on malwares and any binary files.
+It is easy to use, and it can be used to dump all the outcome as text files, which makes it easy to further analyze the results and/or create a detailed report.